 Beyond reducing calories to tackle fat stores for weight loss, there’s also the option of spending several weeks on a low-carb and high-protein diet.

-You don’t have to go to the extremes of keto diet, but by limiting your intake of carbs and focusing on complex ones like whole grains and raw vegetables, you can have a big impact on your insulin production .
+I usually don't advise my clients to go on extreme keto diets.
+By limiting carbs intake and focusing on complex ones like whole grains and raw vegetables, you can have a big impact on insulin production.
+I've seen it work firsthand with my clients.

 Do You Have To Fast To Burn More Fat?